TIPS TO NOMINATE

 How to Prepare an Award Winning Demonstration

 Your CODiE Award demo can make or break your path to a CODiE Award victory.
-The first-round expert review accounts for 80% of your overall CODiE award score, so it is important to put your best foot forward.
+The first-round expert review accounts for 80% of your overall CODiE award score.
 Here are 10 tips to a great judging experience and presentation:

 - Reach out to your assigned judges ASAP to schedule a time for the demo.
-Schedules can be tricky to coordinate, so beat the rush and reach out to your judges as soon as you receive your assignments.
+Schedules can be tricky to coordinate, beat the rush and reach out to your judges as soon as you receive your assignments.
+Be respectful of their time.
 Demos should last no more than 1 hour.

-- It is best to schedule a live demo if at all possible .
-That way your judges can ask questions they have in real time.
-You are welcome to try to schedule a demo with both judges at the same time if schedules permit.
+- It is best to schedule a live demo.
+This allows your judges to ask questions in real time.
+If you can coordinate it, try try to schedule a demo with both judges at the same time.

-- Don’t give a canned sales pitch.
-Treat the judges as a top prospective client and make sure to put your best foot forward.
-Reading the judges bios to get a sense of their background can be very helpful when customizing your presentation.
+- Keep it fresh, don’t give a canned sales pitch.
+Think of your judges as a top prospective client and prepare for the meeting.
+Read the judges bios to get a sense of their background and customize your presentation for your judging audience.

-- Check in with the judges before the presentation begins to ask how they would like to handle questions, and make sure to check back in throughout the presentation to make sure they are seeing what they want/ need to.
+- Before the presentation begins, ask how the judges would like to handle questions.
+Check in throughout the presentation to make sure they are seeing what they need/want to see.

-- Review the judging criteria for the category before your presentation and make sure to touch on each criteria that is applicable.
+- Review the judging criteria for the category before your presentation and make sure to touch on all applicable criteria.

-- Make sure to cover any new features if you have nominated in the past, and why those features are important.
+- Highlight any new features, especially if you have nominated in the past and explain why those features are important, interesting, different, helpful, etc.

-- Follow up after the demo to offer additional resources and a recording of the demo so they can re-review it if needed.
-It helps to add the recorded demo right to your nomination portal.
-For more tips and examples of great demos from past winners.
+- After the demo, follow up offering additional resources and a recording of the demonstration so the judges can re-review it if needed.
+It helps to drop the recorded demo right into your nomination portal.

 How to Prepare for the Second Round of Review

 - Tell the world you are a CODIE Award Finalist!
-Post to social media, let your customers know, add the finalist logo to your email signature and website, and be sure to put out a press release.
-If you travel to trade shows make sure to add the logo to your booth and presentation slides.
+Post to social media, tell your customers know, add the finalist logo to your email signature and website, and put out a press release.
+If you travel to trade shows, add the CODiE Finalist logo to your booth and presentation slides.

-- Before the member voting begins log back into your nomination and ensure all of the nomination information is still as accurate as possible.
-The product description should be well written and concise.
+- Before the member voting begins log back into your nomination and make sure all of the nomination information is still as accurate.
+Review your product description and confirm it is well written and concise.

 - If you are an SIIA member, be sure to vote!
 You are also able to join SIIA to participate in the second round of review.